Tanguy-Boisset/Tanguy-Boisset.github.io/README.md

-# Getting Started with Create React App
+# Portfolio

+Small website using React used as a portfolio.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).